 The present research study was undertaken for upper Ghod river basin which is located in Ambegoan, Junner, Shirur tehsil in Pune district, Maharashtra.
 The Ghod River is a tributary of Bhima River.
 The river originates at Aupe village, in western ghat at 1029 meters above msl.
-The study area lies in between 18⁰ 37' 40'' to 19⁰ 13' 44'' N latitude and 73⁰ 29' 31'' to 74⁰ 31' 40'' E longitude.
-The present study area is considered from origin of river to the confluence with Kukadi River which is having length of 126 km from origin to confluence.
-The Kukadi River is one of the tributary of the Ghod.
-The study area receives rainfall around 300 mm and it decreases progressively towards east to around 500 mm.
+The study area lies between 18⁰ 37' 40'' to 19⁰ 13' 44'' N latitude and 73⁰ 29' 31'' to 74⁰ 31' 40'' E longitude.
+The present study area is considered from the origin of the river to the confluence with Kukadi River which is having length of 126 km from origin to confluence.
+The Kukadi River is one of the tributaries of the Ghod.
+The study area receives rainfall around 300 mm and it decreases progressively towards the east to around 500 mm.
 The upper reaches receives more rainfall but most of it lost as runoff.
-The upper reaches of basin is dominated by paddy cultivation and vegetables like tomato, potato, onion and flowers and food grains such as wheat, gram, sugarcane, jowar are grown in middle and lower reach of the basin.
+The upper reaches of the basin are dominated by paddy cultivation and vegetables like tomato, potato, onion and flowers and food grains such as wheat, gram, sugarcane, jowar are grown in the middle and lower reaches of the basin.
 The Ghod River basin exemplifies the intricate balance between natural resources, cultural heritage, and the needs of a growing population.
-The location map of study area is depicted in Figure 1.
+The location map of the study area is depicted in Figure 1.